 These are the most useful search tools for finding Divinity resources in the library or on the Web.

 Atla Religion Database (Atla RDB) contains details of a million+ journal articles, book reviews and essays on Theology and Biblical Studies, and links directly to the full text of a large number of these.
 (See our guide to searching Atla RDB.)

 It's standard practice to ensure that all sources of information used in a piece of writing are acknowledged by citing them in the text and listing the references at the end of the work.
 Each reference should include enough information for the reader of the work to identify and find the material to which you have referred.

 There are two main styles of referencing used for Divinity assignments and research:

 [Note: The Chicago Manual of Style allows for references to be formatted as either “notes and bibliography” or “author-date”.
 You should use the “notes and bibliography” format in assignments except where your module coordinator explicitly requires “author-date”.]

 2. SBL citation style

-The Society of Biblical Literature has developed a variant of the Chicago citation style specially tailored for work in Biblical Studies.
+The Society of Biblical Literature (SBL) has developed a variant of the Chicago citation style specially tailored for work in Biblical Studies.
 This is outlined in their style guide, The SBL Handbook of Style (2nd ed., 2014).
-There's also a useful online supplement for students.

 Reference management software

-Bibliographic management software allows you to create a bibliography, or list of references, by importing references from text files or online databases and automatically formatting it in a preferred style.
+Bibliographic management software allows you to create a bibliography and footnotes in a preferred citation style by importing references from text files or online databases.
 See our guide for more information.